sarahlehman/smalltownkitten/content/post/oh-my-gad.md

 (very lovely and much appreciated and seriously treasured) therapist, or the realizations I had to come to (and accept) about my past in order to move forward.
 At this moment, and probably until the end of time, it’s very personal and very protected.
-I treat the journey like a treasure.
+I treat the journey like treasure.
 Who wants to share their treasure with everyone?
 I mean, yeah, sure, give some treasure to your close friends if you trust them with it, but you don’t want to go handing out your treasure all willy nilly.

 I will say that evicting anxiety is like breaking up with an incredibly toxic girlfriend or boyfriend.
 Anxiety repeatedly tells you, “You're